Tamara-Ebi-Pere-Victor/Document-Registry-Rust/README.md

     npm run deploy-ledger
     ```

-  - Now you can run the faucet script which mints new tokens to our coffee canister. `<amount>` is a placeholder for any amount of tokens in e8s you want to mint
+  - Now you can run the faucet script which mints new tokens to the doc reg canister. `<amount>` is a placeholder for any amount of tokens in e8s you want to mint

     ```bash
     # npm run faucet <amount>